gyasikn/Iron-Snake-JS/README.md

 Regular food = 1pt

-Special Food = 10pts (Appear every 3 seconds in different locations).
+PIZZA = 10pts (Appear every 3 seconds in different locations).

 Don't run into yourself or into the walls or you will die!